-All payments made through Sept.
-30, 2020, will be applied first to unpaid amounts accrued before March 13.
+All payments made during the forbearance period will be applied first to unpaid amounts accrued before March 13.
 If you have unpaid interest, this could be a chance to pay it off and avoid having it added, or capitalized, to your student loan balance.

 Then payments are applied to your principal balance.
 You’ll pay your loan balance down more quickly and get out of debt sooner.
 Because your outstanding balance is what you’re charged interest on, a lower balance will mean lower costs, once the temporary 0% rate ends.

 Borrowers in forbearance are still free to send partial or full payments at any time to their student loan servicer, with no penalties for underpayment.
 You can also choose to opt out of this automatic forbearance altogether, in which case your servicer will resume billing you for monthly payments.

 Explore All Your Options

 With so much economic uncertainty, money decisions carry more weight now than ever.
 As you make decisions about your student loans, consider your full financial picture.

 Ask Your Private Lender or Servicer for Help

 If you have student loans that aren’t covered under the CARES Act, you could still qualify for some form of forbearance or relief.
 Reach out to your lender or servicer to explain your needs and ask for assistance, such as lowering your monthly payment or interest rate, or forbearance.